jcronenberg/DreamDeck/README.md

 ## Installation
 ### Building the project
-To build DreamDeck, ensure you have Rust/Cargo and Godot 4 (latest stable version recommended) installed.
+To build DreamDeck, ensure you have Rust/Cargo and Godot 4 (latest stable version recommended) with the corresponding export templates installed.
 ```bash
 # Download
 ## Clone the project